IBNFATAA/Sample-Pizza-Sales/README.md

 ### Home report
 In this Power BI sales analysis, I skillfully crafted a dynamic and comprehensive model.
 I implemented advanced measures, creating slicers for both pizza category and dates to ensure seamless interaction with the report, The top visual has a nice picture of pizza close to the topic for more emphasis of what our report is about.
 The aggregation uses a new card visual with different format to make it as one and to look beautiful and exquisite with image.
-Area chart illustrate the months we get busier the most an, Stacked column chart shows the day we get busier the most.
+Area chart illustrate the months we get busier the most, Stacked column chart shows the day we get busier the most.
 Additionally, a doughnut chart visualizes percentage of sales by pizza category and pizza size.
 ![Home (1)](https://github.com/habeebsalaudeen/Sample-Pizza-Sales/assets/97491265/6801e946-8696-41b3-924a-aa57d459399e)

 ### Best/Worst sellers report